 You had gastric bypass surgery to help you lose weight.
 Your surgeon used staples to divide your stomach into a small upper section, called a pouch, and a larger bottom section.
 Then your surgeon sewed a section of your small intestine to a small opening in this small stomach pouch.
 The food you eat will now go into your small stomach pouch, then into your small intestine.

 You probably spent 1 to 3 days in the hospital.
 When you go home you will be eating liquids or puréed foods.
 You should be able to move around without too much problem.

 You will lose weight quickly over the first 3 to 6 months.
 During this time, you may:

 These problems should go away as your body gets used to your weight loss and your weight becomes stable.
 Because of this quick weight loss, you will need to be careful that you get all of the nutrition and vitamins you need as you recover.

-Weight loss slows down after 12 to 18 months.
+Weight loss slows down after 12 months.

 You will remain on liquid or puréed food for 2 or 3 weeks after surgery.
 You will slowly add soft foods and then regular food, as your health care provider told you to do.
 Remember to eat small portions and chew each bite very slowly and completely.